 The four-part drama is streaming on BBCiPlayer in the UK and premieres on PBS Masterpiece in May.

 Events are set in 1962 when support for the neo-Nazi group The National Socialist Movement (NSM) and its leader, Colin Jordan (Rory Kinnear) was gathering momentum.

-A young Jewish girl Vivien Epstein (Agnes O’Casey) follows her lover Jack (Tom Varey) from Manchester to London where she gets a job in Barbara’s salon.
-Vivien soon discovers that Jack has infiltrated the NSM, working undercover for the Jewish resistance organisation The 62 Group, and when he goes missing she’s forced to go undercover herself.
+A young Jewish girl Vivien Epstein (Agnes O’Casey) follows her lover Jack (Tom Varey) from Manchester to London and gets a job in Barbara’s salon.
+Vivien soon discovers that Jack has infiltrated the NSM — working undercover for the Jewish resistance organization The 62 Group.
+When he goes missing she’s forced to go undercover herself.

 Here, Tamzin Outhwaite talks more about her role in Ridley Road...